Angus MacRobert

 Angus David MacRobert (born 15 October 1968) is a South African former cricketer.

 MacRobert was born at Pretoria in October 1968.
 He studied at the University of Cape Town, before undertaking his post-graduate studies in England at Keble College, Oxford.
 While studying at Oxford, he made his debut in first-class cricket for Oxford University against Durham at Oxford in 1995.
 He made a total of nine first-class appearances for Oxford in 1995, taking 18 wickets with his right-arm medium-fast bowling at an average of 46.83, with best figures of 4 for 41.
-In addition to playing first-class cricket while at Oxford, he also made three List A one-day appearances for the Combined Universities cricket team in the 1995 Benson & Hedges Cup, taking 5 wickets at an average of 34.60, with best figues of 3 for 51.
+In addition to playing first-class cricket while at Oxford, he also made three List A one-day appearances for the Combined Universities cricket team in the 1995 Benson & Hedges Cup, taking 5 wickets at an average of 34.60, with best figures of 3 for 51.